Frequently asked questions about decision reviews

 During the call, you and/or your representative can talk about why you think the decision should be changed and identify errors.
 There won’t be transcripts of this call.

 What should I expect if I request a hearing with a Veterans Law Judge?

 You have the option to request a hearing with a judge.
 A video conference hearing will take place at a VA location near you.

 At your hearing, you and the judge will have a conversation.
-The judge may ask you a few questions, but it won’t be like a cross-examination.
-The judge will talk to you about the evidence needed to grant your appeal.
+The judge will listen to your testimony.
+The judge may ask you a few questions.
 Your representative, if you have one, may help you at the hearing.

 The hearing will be transcribed and added to your appeal file.
 You can add new and relevant evidence within 90 days after the hearing, but it isn’t required.

 What if I want to choose a different review option after I’ve already submitted a form?

 If you’ve submitted a form and want to change your review option, you can send in a new decision review request form within 1 year from the date on your VA decision.
 You must include a letter that says you want to withdraw your existing review and switch to a different option.

 If you requested a Board Appeal and want to switch to a different appeal option, you can send in a new Board Appeal form with a different option selected.
 You can switch appeal options within 1 year from the date on your VA decision or 60 days from the date you submitted your original form.
 You can’t select a different appeal option if you’ve already submitted evidence or had a hearing.